nykabhishek/SLAM-UrbanNav-Dataset/README.md

-# Simultaneous Localization and Mapping (SLAM) in a crowded urban environment by fusing Lidar, IMU, GPS, Odometry and SPAN-CPT data.
+# Simultaneous Localization and Mapping (SLAM) in crowded urban environments by fusing Lidar, IMU, GPS, Odometry, and SPAN-CPT data.

 ## Kalman Filter details:

   - Number of states tracked: 13
   - (3 positions, 3 velocities, 3 accelerations and 4 quaternion orientations)
   - State Vector: [x, y, z, vx, vy, vz, ax, ay, az, qx, qy, qz, qw]
+    - Position states : (x, y, z)
+    - Velocity States : (vx, vy, vz)
+    - Acceleration States : (ax, ay, az)
+    - Quaternion States: (qx, qy, qz, qw)

 ## Data used:

 ### [UrbanNav Dataset](https://www.polyu-ipn-lab.com/download) Details

-UrbanNav is an Open-Sourcing Localization Dataset Collected in Asian Urban Canyons, including Tokyo and Hong Kong.
-It was mainly developed to aid in solving the challenging problem of positioning and localization in deep urban canyons using low-cost sensors.
+UrbanNav is an Open-Sourcing Localization Dataset collected in Asian Urban Canyons, including Tokyo and Hong Kong.
+The dataset was developed to aid in solving the challenging problem of positioning and localization in deep urban canyons using low-cost sensors.
 The accuracy of GNSS is severely challenged in urban canyons due to the high-rising buildings, leading to numerous Non-line-of-sight (NLOS) receptions and multipath effects.
-Moreover, the excessive dynamic objects can also distort the performance of LiDAR, and camera.
-The dataset includes sensor measurements from GNSS receiver, LiDAR, camera and IMU, together with accurate ground truth from [SPAN-CPT](https://novatel.com/products/span-gnss-inertial-navigation-systems) system.
+Moreover, the excessive dynamic objects can also distort the performance of LiDAR and the camera.
+The dataset includes sensor measurements from GNSS receiver, LiDAR, camera, and IMU, together with accurate ground truth from [SPAN-CPT](https://novatel.com/products/span-gnss-inertial-navigation-systems) system.

 ### Hong Kong Dataset
 1. **Sensor Setups**